RaquelPlaza/angular5-dojo/README.md

 We now have a working output callback, give the button a go.

-The final note to make on this is that the emitter can pass back object, we originally passed back a value of “true” but it’s currently not being used.
-We can easily configure the last two code snippets to work with the value.
+The final note to make on this is that the emitter can pass back an object, we originally passed back a value of “true” but it’s currently not being used.
+We can easily configure the last two code snippets to work with the any object.

 ```
 (dismissError)="onErrorDismissed($event)"